What Are Long-Term Goals? Examples and How to Set Them

 Plant growing in money for financial long-term goal setting.

-• Achieve financial independence, maximize earning potential
+• Become financially independent, maximize earning potential

 • Save more money for your emergency fund and have enough money to buy the things you need and want